InseeFr/Public-Enemy-Back-Office/README.md

 mvn spring-boot:run
 ```

-## Application Accesses locally
-To access to swagger-ui, use this url : [http://localhost:8080/api/swagger-ui.html](http://localhost:8080/swagger-ui.html)

 ## Deploy application on Tomcat server
 ### 1. Package the application
 Use the [Spring Boot Maven plugin]  (https://docs.spring.io/spring-boot/docs/current/reference/html/build-tool-plugins-maven-plugin.html) like so: